Skip to main content

 Address the cognitive, emotional, social, and behavioral challenges faced by individuals with developmental disabilities.

-Learn how to assess and diagnose developmental disabilities.
-Individuals with developmental disabilities may have conditions such as:
+Learn how to assess and diagnose developmental disabilities like:

 • Autism spectrum disorder